Custom Search

 Close Up of Comet

 My favorite dog to photograph is our beagle Comet.
 Not only because he is our dog, but because he is such a natural when it comes to posing for the camera.
 While other dogs would look away, Comet would simply strike a pose as if he knows what the camera is for.
 Recently, I got a new camera lens that is very good for taking close up photos.
 And you guessed it, I tested the lens on him.
-Here are some close up photos of Comet and you'll know understand why he's such a "pro."
+Here are some close up photos of Comet and you'll understand why he's such a "pro."

 Monday, March 28, 2011